Tutorial: Inheritance in JavaScript with Classes

 charge() { console.log("Charging...") }}

-Step 3: Create an instance of ElectricCar
+Step 3: Create an instance of ElectricCar and test it

-Create an instance of ElectricCar
+Create an instance of ElectricCar and call its methods:

 const myTesla = new ElectricCar("Tesla", "Model S", 2022, 75)myTesla.honk() // Output: Honk honk!myTesla.charge() // Output: Charging...